Theo-Marshall/SHIFTR-Hardware/README.md

 Now I have a great setup with a Garmin/Tacx NEO 2T with a Zwift Cog installed and communicating to Zwift via ethernet while still having the "Road Feeling" feature:
 ![The whole setup](images/tacx_neo_2t_and_zwift_cog_and_device.jpg)

+## How it works
+The SHIFTR is working in two modes, "Pass-through" and "Pass-through + virtual shifting":
+### Pass-through mode
+In this mode the SHIFTR just takes all services from the BLE trainer devices and provides them 1:1 via Direct Connect.
+It supports SIM and ERG mode as if the device would be connected via bluetooth.
+### Pass-through + virtual shifting mode
+This mode provides the pass through features as mentioned before and additionally offers a special Zwift service via Direct Connect that allows to behave like a Zwift certified device offering also virtual shifting.
+All necessary information like bicycle and user weight are transmitted to the trainer so it will behave as before.
+SIM and ERG mode are supported but of course virtual shifting only works in SIM mode.

+The virtual gears are defined inside Zwift and don't need a special handling in SHIFTR.
+Zwift just sends the corresponding gear ratio (chainring:sprocket) between 0.75 and 5.49 on every shift.

+Currently these are: 0.75 0.87 0.99 1.11 1.23 1.38 1.53 1.68 1.86 2.04 2.22 2.40 2.61 2.82 3.03 3.24 3.49 3.74 3.99 4.24 4.54 4.84 5.14 5.49

+As the Zwift Cog has 14 teeth and a standard chainring 34 teeth the default ratio in SHIFTR is defined at 2.40 which currently matches Zwift Gear 12.
+Every gear change will result in a higher or lower grade/slope value sent to the FE-C track resistance page.
+The original value comes from Zwift and will just be forwarded as long as virtual shifting is disabled or neither Zwift Play controllers or a Zwift Click are connected (which leads to a disabled virtual shifting).
+Otherwise the value is being modified linearly depending on the current gear ratio requested.

 ## Needed hardware
 - WT32-ETH01 ESP32 board (e.g. from [Amazon](https://www.amazon.de/WT32-ETH01-Embedded-Schnittstelle-Bluetooth-Entwicklungsplatine/dp/B0CW3DDWZ4))